-Platform Administration offers portfolio wrap administration for superannuation and investment services to the adviser market place.
+Platform Administration offers portfolio wrap administration for superannuation and investment services to the Adviser market place.
 The hallmark of the Fiducian administration offering is quality in terms of daily processing, accuracy and customer service.
-Badge product inflows comprised 3% of inflows, but have been building up steadily.
-Work commenced last year on development of a new 'On Line' reporting system to provide daily reports to investors on their asset valuations, fees and charges.
+A new version of our 'On Line' reporting system was introduced during the year to provide daily reports to investors on their asset valuations, fees and charges.